leonmohan/Leon-Mohan/README.md

   </a>
 </p>

 I've been interested in programming since the age of 15.
-I am passionate about the freedom programming offers to the complex problems of our world.
+I am passionate about the freedom programming gives to solve complex problems.
 I earned a diploma in Computer Programming at Humber College with two dean honors in April 2022.

 For more details about me, see [my website](https://moonlit-hamster-fd293b.netlify.app/)!